dconstruct-tech/dash-sdk/docs/setup/vpn.md

 # Setting Up d.ASH VPN

-Two separate login credentials are required for two seperate VPN connectiosn - one for the robot onboard computer and one for the remote client.
+When setting up VPN for d.ASH, two separate login credentials are required for two seperate VPN connections - one for the robot onboard computer and one for the remote client.
 This section of the d.ASH SDK documentation provides details about setting up the d.ASH VPN.

 ---